-Fingerprinting services are available at the Central and Northern Offices during walk-in hours.
-For more details, visit the website.
+Fingerprinting services are available at the Central and L mpf Offices 'w_nnmg rk cl r ml jw, For more details, visit the website.

 CONFIDENTIAL INFORMATION

 Employees of the ESC-COG are expected to keep student information confidential as required by federal and state law, including the Family Educational Rights and Privacy Act, 20 U.S.C. §1232g, 34 C.F.R.
 Part 99, the Individuals with Disabilities Education Improvement Act, 20 U.S.C. § 1400, 34 C.F.R.
 Part 300, and Ohio Revised Code Section 3319.321.
 Further, employees are reminded that all written, electronic, or recorded communications produced in the course of their employment may constitute public and/or student records that may be subject to release upon request by the appropriate parties.